Azure-Sphere-DevX/AzureSphereDevX/README.md

 # Azure Sphere DevX library

+## Pulling this repository
+Note this repository uses git submodules.
+To pull the repo and all its submodules use the command . . .

+`git clone --recurse-submodules https://github.com/Azure-Sphere-DevX/AzureSphereDevX.git <optional target directory for source tree>`

+## DevX Overview
 The DevX library accelerates your development and will help to improve your developer experience building  Azure Sphere applications.

 The DevX library addresses many common Azure Sphere scenarios with a focus on: